arindas/mac-on-linux-with-qemu/README.md

 - [x] We install macOS to qemu using the given image. `./install-macos.sh`
 - [x] We provide a custom launcher script to launch qemu with the correct settings. `./launch-macos.sh`

-## Note
-If you face any problem while installation, remove firmware/ and rename fallback-firmware/ to firmware/ Once installed, don't change the firmware files.
-Although they are automatically recovered by a installed system.

 ## References
 - https://github.com/popey/sosumi-snap